 Our regular Public Lecture series, where international and national speakers give a broad range of talks.
-2021-2022 events are currently held online.
+2022-2023 events are currently being collated and arranged, so stay tuned!
 Recent lectures have explored disability in Ancient Rome, issues of decolonisation in UK museums, race and ethnicity, the reception of ancient monsters in the modern world, and the illicit trade of manuscripts, to name a just a few!

 Monthly Athena’s Owls workshops and story competitions for children.
 Each session involves a mythological story and a craft activity through which the children attending can learn a little about the ancient world and have something to take home at the end of the session – previous projects have involved making mosaics, Roman helmets and sandals, Latin spell tablets, and designing a display of Greek vases.